marcelocorreia/consul-dnsmasq/README.md

 ## Testing

-You can test win this small Vagrant cluster
+Using this small Vagrant cluster

 ```Vagrantfile
 # -*- mode: ruby -*-